-In our most recent survey, career development was the second-most popular theme of answers to the question, 'what single area of NDS do we most need to improve?'
+In our most recent survey, career development was the second-most popular theme in answers to the question, 'what single area of NDS do we most need to improve?'
 (Figure 23-Figure 25).
 Career development is a particular area of improvement for our women in academic and research roles, as we've seen the pandemic compound historical gender imbalances; women's satisfaction rates in career development questions have dropped at almost double the rate of men's (Table 27, Table 28).
-We have therefore implemented a series of actions to address this (NAP2.12.3, NAP2.12.4, NAP2.12.6, NAP2.12.7).
+We have therefore implemented a series of actions to address this (NAP2.3, NAP2.4, NAP2.6, NAP2.7).